 The surface you play on is important too because it can dictate the length of the rallies.
 On fast grass they tend to be shorter and more explosive, while on a slower clay surface they can last for 20 strokes or more, depending on your skill and your opponent's.
 Once again, endurance counts.
 Playing tennis for fitness, even on clay, is not the answer to aerobic conditioning.
 Most players only utilise about 50% VO2 max even in a long match, an intensity of about 60% of maximum heart rate.
-Such an intensity is less than the slowest Sunday jog or four-hour cycle ride.
+Such intensity is less than the slowest Sunday jog or four-hour cycle ride.
 This is partly because of the many intervals, not only between rallies but at the end of every other game, when you change ends.
-Yet physical conditioning, albeit in other departments from aerobic conditioning, is still an increasingly vital aspect of match performance.
+Yet physical conditioning, albeit in other departments from aerobic conditioning, is still an increasingly vital aspect of the match performance.
 Speed off the mark needs to be sharp if you are going to be competitive.
 This means powerful legs, which can be developed through strength training both on and off the court.
-A strong upper body is also important, particularly in the playing arm, back and shoulder region.
+A strong upper body is also essential, particularly in the playing arm, back and shoulder region.
 Mobility and agility are the other key areas that you need to consider when analysing a tennis player.

 Phases of training

-Peaking is not an important factor in tennis, at least for professionals.
+Peaking is not an essential factor in tennis, at least for professionals.
 They can find a tournament somewhere throughout the whole year to earn their bread and jam.
 However, if your goal is to win a club or county tournament, then the opportunity for peaking is far more possible.
-You may perform more endurance and basic strength development exercises during the offseason, then concentrate more on agility and sharpness in the months approaching the event.
+You may perform more endurance and fundamental strength development exercises during the offseason, then concentrate more on agility and sharpness in the months approaching the event.

 The training week

 The structure of a tennis player's week differs from that of most sports, partly because of the unpredictability I have mentioned.
 You may be relying on a week's hard slog in a particular tournament and then get knocked out in the first round.
-In addition, much of your training week will be spent in hours of court practice, grooming your serve and drilling groundstrokes down the line.
+Also, much of your training week will be spent in hours of court practice, grooming your serve and drilling groundstrokes down the line.
 Physical conditioning must be built carefully into this schedule so as not to interfere with your racket practice.
-Strength training should be aimed not only at toning the muscles involved but also at redressing the inevitable imbalances that can occur because of using one side of your upper body much more than the other, so as to help prevent injury.
+Strength training should be aimed not only at toning the muscles involved but also at redressing the inevitable imbalances that can occur because of using one side of your upper body much more than the other, to help prevent injury.

 In the weights room, you should choose exercises to train muscles in the upper and lower body, particularly the legs, lower and upper back, shoulders and arms.
-Body weight exercises may also help these areas and the abdominals.
-A series of exercises performed one after the other can form a "circuit", which you can repeat after a couple of minutes' recovery.
+Bodyweight exercises may also help these areas and the abdominals.
+A series of exercises performed one after the other can form a "circuit", which you can repeat after a couple of minutes of recovery.
 Regular flexibility work will also help prevent injuries and can add to the range of movement.
 Building in a 30-minute daily session, concentrating on both lower and upper body, will complement the schedule well.
 Drills on and off the court can improve your ability to move your feet quickly into the correct position, while short, intense shuttle exercises to increase speed, followed by adequate recovery to maintain quality, will help you cover the court quickly and effectively.

 An element of aerobic conditioning will help your endurance.
-Running is useful because you spend your time on court on your feet but cycling and swimming can also condition your heart and lungs without the wear and tear from pounding out the miles and may be enjoyed as an active recovery.
+Running is useful because you spend your time on court on your feet, but cycling and swimming can also condition your heart and lungs without the wear and tear from pounding out the miles and may be enjoyed as an active recovery.